vikaspdsp/Geeks_Monogram/README.md

 # Frontend Monogram

-This is the frontend code for the Monogram website.
+This is the front-end code for the Monogram website.

 ## Desktop View